AxiosDeminence/AxiosDeminence.github.io/src/projects/scalable-database.md

 assumed that if both the client and server's representation of the file changed, the server was correct to maintain consistent versioning between different clients.
-Servers and clients were coded in Go to ensure ease of concurrent connections.The final product was used and tested across multiple AWS EC2 instances in differnet regions.
+Servers and clients were coded in Go to ensure ease of concurrent connections.
+The final product was used and tested across multiple AWS EC2 instances in differnet regions.

 * Developed client and server in [Go](https://go.dev) to foster concurrent